The-OpenROAD-Project-Attic/Resizer/README.md

 	 [-repair_max_cap]
 	 [-repair_max_slew]
 	 [-buffer_cell buffer_cell]
-* write_def filename
+* write_def [-units units]
+            [-die_area {lx ly ux uy}]
+            [-auto_place_pins]
+            filename

 Liberty libraries should be read before LEF and DEF.
 Only one LEF and one DEF file are supported.

 The set_wire_rc command sets the resistance (ohms/meter) and capacitance (farads/meter) of routing wires.
 It adds parasitics based on placed component pin locations.
 The resistance and capacitance are per meter of a routing wire.
 They should represent "average" routing layer resistance and capacitance.
 If the set_wire_rc command is not called before resizing, the default_wireload model specified in the first liberty file or with the SDC set_wire_load command is used to make parasitics.